matiasinsaurralde/elixir-bm/README.md

 # Microbenchmark experiments

-The idea is to compare perfomance between Redis GET/SET and a similar application using Erlang ETS.
+The idea is to compare perfomance between Redis GET/SET and Erlang ETS.

 ## Requirements